Qualcomm turns to China's SMIC for Snapdragon chip production

 SMIC is the world's fifth largest contract chipmaker, according to market research firm IC Insights, and it trails TSMC in technology.

-China's anti-monopoly regulator has accused Qualcomm of overcharging and abusing its market position, and the chipmaker could face a fine more than $1 billion (£0.58 billion).
+China's anti-monopoly regulator has accused Qualcomm of overcharging and abusing its market position, and the chipmaker could face a fine more than $1 billion.

 Helping SMIC with 28 nm production will mean a boost to China's semiconductor industry and could help SMIC offer similar services to customers beyond Qualcomm.